-You will be admitted to the ward on the day or the day before your operation.
+You will be admitted to the ward on the day of your operation.

 You will meet the ward nurses and doctors involved in your care and the anaesthetist will visit you to discuss the anaesthetic and to decide whether you will have a 'pre-med' (tablet or injection to relax you) before you go to the operating theatre.
 You can ask any further questions you have at this time.